anirak411/IT342_G5_Najarro_Lab1/TASK_CHECKLIST.md

-# ✅ TradeOff App – Agile Development Checklist (IntelliJ Format)
+TradeOff : IT342 Lab Project Checklist

 This TODO list tracks the development of the TradeOff multi-platform application (Spring Boot Backend + React Web + Android Mobile).